Trent-Computer-Science-Club-Association/ClubWebsite/README.md

 ## Commands

 - `npm run dev` - Runs the next.js development process
-  - if you need to use serverless functions in your testing, run `vercel dev` instead
 - `npm run build` - Runs the next.js build process
 - `npm run start` - Starts the next.js server in production mode
 - `npm run lint` - Runs the linter